Lekiu-class frigate: Plans for further ships

 Malaysian Minister of Defence Najib Tun Razak announced at the 2006 Farnborough Air Show that Malaysia would be buying two frigates from the United Kingdom under Project Brave.
-The Evening Times reported on 20 July 2006 that the Clyde shipyard has won a contract to build two Lekiu class warships for Malaysia.
+The Evening Times reported on 20 July 2006 that the Clyde shipyard has won a contract to build two Lekiu class-frigates for Malaysia.

-The two ships were to have been completed at Labuan Shipyard as a condition of the deal, but were cancelled in August 2009.
-In 2013 Malaysia announced the purchasing of six Maharaja Lela-class frigates, and the Lekiu class batch 2 is presumed to be cancelled.
+The two ships were to have been completed at Labuan Shipyard and Engineering as a condition of the deal but were cancelled in August 2009.
+In 2013, Malaysia announced the purchasing of Maharaja Lela-class frigates and the Lekiu class batch 2 is presumed to be cancelled.

 Service Life Extension Program (SLEP)

 A limited service life extension program started in 2015.
 Upgrades include Thales Vigile 100 Mk2 ESM replacing the BAE Mentor A, Chess Dynamics Sea Eagle FCEO replacing the BAE Type V 3001 and Terma Scanter 6000 navigation radar.

+In January 2025, it is confirmed that Malaysia planned to upgrade Lekiu class with Naval Strike Missile as its new anti-ship missile.

 Major operation

-KD Lekiu together with KD Sri Inderapura involved in Ops Fajar 4 mission/Anti-piracy measures in Somalia by Malaysian navy in Gulf of Aden in 2008.
+KD Lekiu together with KD Sri Inderapura involved in Ops Fajar 4 mission/Anti-piracy measures in Somalia by Royal Malaysian navy in Gulf of Aden in 2008.
 Both ships were tasked to return two hijacked Malaysian International Shipping Corporation (MISC) shipping vessels MT Bunga Melati Dua and MT Bunga Melati Lima to Malaysia.

 In 2013 KD Jebat was involved in a naval blockade in 2013 Lahad Datu standoff.

 In 2014, KD Lekiu involved in MH370's Search and Rescue Operation in the South Indian Ocean for several months.

 In 2018, KD Lekiu participated in the world's largest maritime exercise RIMPAC.